 An easy chicken recipe your whole family will love.
 What can be more kid friendly than chicken nuggets, even the pickiest kids like them.
 Serve them with ketchup, bbq sauce or whatever you like to dip your nuggets into.
 Adults can serve them over your favorite salad for a satisfying lunch.
 Kids love finger foods or anything you can eat with toothpicks so when my daughter was young I would make her a dish of bite sized goodies she liked such as tomatoes, olives, pasta, etc. and served them with toothpicks and she always cleaned her plate!

+Place the jar on a counter top, and then just watch and wait.
+My FAVORITE Chocolate Chip Cookie.
+I have experimented with countless recipes searching for that perfect chocolate chip cookie.
+The characteristics of the perfect cookie are a very personal matter, and here are my preferences: texture: chewy w. medium thickness --- everyone has their preference, and this is mine!
+Chocolate to cookie ratio: 50/50 --- I really enjoy having a lot of chocolate in every bite.
 Hot Spinach and Artichoke Dip.
 A Two Bite Breakfast: Bacon & Eggs in Toast Cups. * Updated post from archive: Originally posted March 29, 2009 If you where to ask me what is my favorite meal of the day without a thought my response would be breakfast!

 I love breakfast!
 I love brunch!
 I love bacon!
 I love breggs!
 These little goodies are all of the above in a little two bite package.
 The other day I was scanning through my copy of William & Sonoma’s: Tools and Techniques.
 And, they are crazy easy to make.
 Pre-heat the oven to 400 degrees.
 Trim the crust and the corners off the bread, making wonky looking circles.